tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 ### Height of an Equilateral Triangle

-Create a function that takes the length of the side of an equilateral triangle in centimeters and returns the height of the triangle in millimeters.
+Create a function that takes the length of the side of an equilateral triangulo in centimeters and returns the height of the triangulo in millimeters.

 __Ejemplos:__ height(2) ➞ 17.3 mm height(5) ➞ 43.3 mm